Take the Trail

 It took a further three years, until late 2020, for formal plans to be submitted, for a building of 410 square metres, slightly larger than the Council’s in-principle approval.

 The building plans also included a bar and viewing deck, along with a new road into the Park, to new building location closer to the centre of the Park.
 Construction commenced in June 2022, and was completed by March 2023.
-Demolition of the two older buildings was set to commence immediately afterwards.
+Demolition of the two older buildings was carried out shortly afterwards.

 The planning of the new building and negotiations over its proposed usage, demonstrates the ever-present tension faced by the City Council in its management of most of the Adelaide Park Lands.